 Redistricting Following the 2020 Census

 We advocate for fair political maps for all elected offices; we oppose partisan and racial gerrymandering.
-In 2021 through 2022, using demographic data from the 2020 Census, we engage our communities to influence the NYS Independent Redistricting Commission (IRC), encourage local organizing, testifying at hearings, and using the League software mapping tool People Powered Fair Maps™ .
+In 2021 through 2022, using demographic data from the 2020 Census, we engaged our communities to influence the NYS Independent Redistricting Commission (IRC), encourage local organizing, testifying at hearings, and using the League software mapping tool People Powered Fair Maps™ .
+In 2023, due to local gerrymandering, LWV of PWM, in partnership with the NY Civil Liberties Union, has sued.
+Another suit, for the NYS Congressional redistricting, has a trial date set for early winter.
 To learn more. . .

 Diversity, Equity, Inclusion (DEI)